[?] Subscribe To This Site

 Combine all other ingredients in a large mixing bowl and use a whisk to mix together.

-Pour mixed ingredients into a greased cake pan and bake on 350-400 degrees Fahrenheight.
+Pour mixed ingredients into a greased cake pan and bake on 350-400 degrees Fahrenheit.

-Check pudding after 30-40 minutes to see if the top is solid.
-You can stick a knife in the center of the pudding to see if the inside is soft.
-If it is soft, allow the pudding to bake some more.
+Check pudd'n after 30-40 minutes to see if the top is solid.
+You can stick a knife in the center of the pudd'n to see if the inside is soft.
+If it is soft, allow the pudd'n to bake some more.

-Wait for the cornmeal pudding to cool and serve it with ice cream or you can serve it warm just by itself.
+Wait for the pudding to cool and then serve it with ice cream.Or you can serve it warm just by itself.